 A permit must be obtained from the Police Department before activating an alarm system in the City of Napa.
-The permit fee is $49 for the initial permit which is good for three years.
-Click here to view and print a pdf copy of an alarm permit application.
-Click here to view and print a pdf copy of an alarm permit application.
+The permit fee is $56 for the initial permit which is good for three years.
+To register and pay for a permit online click here: https://napaca.citysupport.org/licenses

 Chapter 9.60 of the Napa Municipal Code titled Law Enforcement Alarm System Response applies to residential and commercial alarm systems installed in the City of Napa.
 The purpose of this code section is to regulate the use of alarm systems in the City of Napa and to reduce the number of false alarms requiring a police response.

-A hearing officer, appointed by the City Manager, will contact you with a hearing date.
+A hearing officer, appointed by the City Manager, will contact you.
 Please direct any questions to [email protected].